-Novell, XNS, and Apollo maximum-path 0 is accepted and displayed by the system, but the default maximum-paths is 1.
-If a user types a maximum path of 0, make this return to the default setting of 1.
-[CSCdi09955]
+- Novell, XNS, and Apollo maximum-path 0 is accepted and displayed by the system but the default maximum-paths is 1.
+If a user types a maximum path of zero, make this return to the default setting of 1.
+[CSCdi09955] - XNS RIP General Request replies have the split-horizon rule inadvertently applied to them, split-horizons should not be applied to XNS General Requests Responses.
+[CSCdi10294]

 This section describes possibly unexpected behavior by Release 8.3(6).
 Unless otherwise noted, these caveats apply to all 8.3 releases up to and including 8.3(6).
-For additional caveats applicable to Release 8.3(6), see the caveats sections for newer 8.3 releases.
+For additional caveats applicable to Release 8.3(8), see the caveats sections for newer 8.3 releases.
 The caveats for newer releases precede this section.

-All the caveats listed in this section are resolved in release 8.3(7).
+All the caveats listed in this section are resolved in Release 8.3(7).

-An error has been found in the AppleTalk fastswitching functionality which results in invalid AppleTalk packets being generated in the case of a packet being received on a cBus FDDI interface running extended AppleTalk and being destined for a non-extended Ethernet MEC interface.

-This error can be worked around by disabling the AppleTalk route cache on either the MEC Ethernet interface or the FDDI interface.
+An error has been found in the AppleTalk fast switching functionality that results in invalid AppleTalk packets being generated.
+This happens when a packet is being received on a ciscoBus FDDI interface running extended AppleTalk and is destined for a nonextended Ethernet MEC interface.
+The workaround is to disable the AppleTalk route cache on either the MEC Ethernet interface or the FDDI interface.
 [CSCdi08211]